johans-work/paid-source/README.md

 # Selling

-The author must maintain a listing with a way to buy the product.
+The author must maintain a public listing that describes the product and how to pay for the product.